 Jump to:

 Moru refers to “buttermilk” in Kerala.
-So, Moru Curry (Moru Kachiyathu) is nothing but spiced and seasoned buttermilk that is quite popular in Kerala households.
+So, Moru Curry (Moru Kachiyathu) is spiced and seasoned buttermilk that is quite popular in Kerala households.

-Moru Curry is a perfect curry to make when you are pressed on time, as it comes together in just 20 minutes.
+Moru Curry is perfect for making when you are pressed for time, as it comes together in just 20 minutes.

 This recipe can be made with or without coconut.
-I am sharing both versions in the post below, choose the one that you like better.
+I am sharing both versions in the post below; choose the one you like better.

 Ingredients

 Buttermilk – The base of the moru curry is buttermilk.
-You can either use store-bought buttermilk or make it at home using tangy yogurt and water.
+You can use store-bought buttermilk or make it at home with tangy yogurt and water.

 Oil – For the traditional taste, use only coconut oil.

-For The Tempering – You will need mustard seeds, fenugreek seeds (methi dana), cumin seeds, dry red chilies, curry leaves, fresh ginger, garlic, green chillies, shallots, turmeric powder, and salt.
+For The Tempering – You will need mustard seeds, fenugreek seeds (methi dana), cumin seeds, dry red chilies, curry leaves, fresh ginger, garlic, green chilies, shallots, turmeric powder, and salt.

 Adjust the green chilies and dry red chilies according to your taste.